 - Pleasure of learning from other writers like yourself

 - Time to write

-Margaret C. Murray, the author of three novels, Spiral, Dreamers and Sundagger.net, will inspire you with confidence, knowing you have more and better tools to achieve your writing goals.
+Margaret C. Murray is the publisher of WriteWords Press and author of four novels: Sundagger.net, Dreamers,Spiral and Pillow Prayers.
+Margaret has created her From Heart to Paper Writing Workshop to inspire you with confidence, knowing you have more and better tools to achieve your writing goals.
 You will have the opportunity to write, read aloud, give and receive feedback, and revise your work.

 Who is the Workshop for?

 The Workshop is for both fiction and non-fiction writers of prose and poetry at any level.

 Each workshop is dedicated to a featured author.
 Each session is customized to fit your writing needs; for example, if you write poetry, we may well read A Poet’s Handbook by Mary Oliver.
 Each 2-hour session builds upon the previous session.

 What is covered in the Workshop?